ddablib/cbview/README.md

 _TPJCBView_ provides an _Enabled_ property that is used to enable and disable the component and hence it's events.
 It also has a _TriggerOnCreation_ property that triggers an event when the control is created.

+For more information see the component's has [online documentation](https://delphidabbler.com/url/cbview-docs).

 ## Compatibility

 The component has been tested with the 32-bit Windows compiler of Delphi 7 and Delphi 2006 to XE4 and the the 64-bit Windows compiler of Delphi XE2 to XE4.